The Ultimate NCLEX Study Guide

-Developed by the National Council of State Boards of Nursing (NCSBN), the National Council Licensure Examination (NCLEX) is the final step individuals take before obtaining a nursing license.
+Developed by the National Council of State Boards of Nursing (NCSBN), the National Council Licensure Examination (NCLEX) is the final step individuals take before getting a nursing license.
 State regulatory boards use the exam to determine if candidates qualify for nursing licensure.

 Most applicants take the test about one month after graduating from nursing school.
 However, employers in some states hire graduates who have yet to take the exam, under the condition that they pass by a certain date.